bertofurth/Seagate-Central-Utils/motion/README-motion.md

 ## TLDNR
-The quick "TLDNR" instructions for building motion are the same as the "TLDNR" instructions in the main README.md file however, the in depth configuration of motion once it is installed is beyond what a TLDNR can cover.
+The quick "TLDNR" instructions for building motion are the same as the "TLDNR" instructions in the main README.md file however, the installation and configuration of motion is installed is beyond what a TLDNR can cover.
 Please see the installation instructions below for more details.
-BERTO

 ## Build Procedure
 ### Source code download and extraction